commschamp/cc_tutorial/tutorials/tutorial2/README.md

 have either numeric value of reference one of its **&lt;valueValue&gt;**-es.
 In case of `E2_2` it is `V2`.
 It is implemented using `comms::option::def::DefaultNumValue` option passed to the class definition.
-- Any numeric value can be assigned as decimal or or as hexadecimal value prefixed with `0x`.
+- Any numeric value can be assigned as decimal or as hexadecimal value prefixed with `0x`.
 - When the **&lt;valueValue&gt;**-es cannot be unified into one range, the [COMMS Library](https://github.com/arobenko/comms_champion#comms-library)